-Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar methomyl (Lannate LV) (Lannate SP) 1.5-3.0 pt 0.5-1.0 lb 21 21 RESTRICTED USE.
-Do not feed treated vines. acephate (Orthene 97) band rate broadcast rate 3.0-6.0 oz 6.0-12.0 oz 14 Do not feed treated forage or hay to livestock or allow animals to graze treated areas.
-In-furrow phorate (Thimet 20G) 5.0 lb 90 RESTRICTED USE.
-Distribute granules evenly in the furrow.
-Do not graze or feed treated hay or forage to livestock. imidacloprid (Admire Pro) 7.0-10.5 oz 14 Apply as an in-furrow spray during planting directed on or below seed. imidacloprid + fluopyram (Velum Total) 18.0 oz 14 Apply as an in-furrow spray during planting directed on or below seed.
+Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks aldicarb (AgLogic 15G, AgLogic 15GG) 7 lb 90 Do not hog-off treated fields or allow livestock to graze in treated areas before harvest.
+Do not feed hay or vines to livestock.
+Immediately deep-disk any spills at row ends or elsewhere to ensure the granules are covered with a layer of soil. imidacloprid + fluopyram (Velum Total) 18.0 oz 14 Apply as an in-furrow spray during planting directed on or below seed.
 On seed acephate (Acephate 90SP) 3.5 oz/100 lb seed 14 Mix in the planter to obtain good coverage of ALL seed by layering seed and product.
 Fill the planter box 1/3 full of seed with 1/3 cup of the product, add the next 1/3 of the seed and product; then add the last 1/3 of the seed and product.
 Gently stir each layer before adding the next.
 CAUTION: Do not use with seed inoculants.
 Not recommended for air planters.
 Do not use treated seed for food or feed purposes or process for oil.